indigo-iam/puppet-indigo-iam/README.md

 $ sudo puppet module install puppet-nginx
 ```

-Write a manifest with essential parameters, following the example provided in the `example` directory.
+Write a manifest with essential parameters, following the examples provided in the `example` directory.

+More configuration snippets can also be found [here](indigo-iam/README.md).

 Then apply it:
 ```console
 $ sudo puppet apply --modulepath=/etc/puppetlabs/code/environments/production/modules/:/mnt/workspace/puppet-indigo-iam/ /mnt/workspace/puppet-indigo-iam/indigo_iam/examples/iam_with_nginx.pp --debug